abdullah-tsx/stacked-react-providers/README.md

 # Stacked React Providers

-A lightweight utility to combine and stack multiple React context providers into a single component for better state management and clean application architecture.
+A lightweight utility to combine and stack multiple React context providers into a single component for better and clean application architecture.

 ![Stacked React Providers Demo](https://i.imgur.com/xKXtsK8.gif)